 When I first started thinking about Sydney trails, my head was filled with thoughts of steep hills, cars and faded white pictures of bikes on green patches on the road.
 After a much exploring, I can now reveal that Sydney has some very good places to ride if you have the motivation to going exploring.
-These rides should get you pumping those tires up.
+These rides should get you pumping those tyres up.
+This Ride with GPS collection shows them on a map.

 FOR LOOPS: CENTENNIAL PARK